 Before the early 2000s, the road towards success, while not easy, was relatively straightforward.
 A label signed you and then they would handle everything else.
 With that infrastructure no longer in place, save for multi-platinum artists, an emerging and/or independent artist needs to be a jack-of-all-trades.
-Alongside creating new material, you have to oversee everything from designing posters, booking gigs, creating your own official website, and maintaining an active social media presence.
+Alongside creating new material, you have to oversee everything from designing posters, booking gigs, creating your own art website, and maintaining an active social media presence.

 This brings us to Instagram and its value for budding musicians.
 Now, to figure out whether Instagram is a helpful platform for you, you’ll need to take a look at the target market of this platform.
 71% of Instagram users world wide are 35 or younger.
 It’s a pretty wide margin, yes, but such a huge percentage means that Instagram can likely work for you and your music, regardless of the genre - as long as the younger audience is digging your sound.

 Further illustrating the point is the fact that there is almost an equal split between males and females on the platform.
 Apart from popularity, Instagram offers plenty of features that allow you to build a loyal following and engage your audience, such as Instagram Stories or IGTV.

 With that in mind, here are seven tips that will help you find your way to your fans and promote your music in the process.

 1. Use Your Music in Instagram Stories and IGTV